frintstones/frintstones.github.io2/_pages/publications.md

 </h2>

-"Entrepreneurial Failure and New Start-up Performance: The Role of Entrepreneur’s Behavior Changed after Previous Start-up Failure"<br/>
+1. Entrepreneurial Failure and New Start-up Performance: The Role of Entrepreneur’s Behavior Changed after Previous Start-up Failure (with [Aaron Chatterji][aaron] and [Wonjoon Kim][wjkim])<br/>
-&nbsp; -with [Aaron Chatterji][aaron] and [Wonjoon Kim][wjkim] - Reject and resubmit decision at *Strategic Management Journal*.
+&nbsp; - Reject and resubmit decision at *Strategic Management Journal*.

-"COVID-19, Digitization, and Entrepreneurship: Evidence from the Current Population Survey"<br/>
+2. COVID-19, Digitization, and Entrepreneurship: Evidence from the Current Population Survey (with Taekyun Kim, [Wonjoon Kim][wjkim], and [Hyejin Youn][hy])<br/>
-&nbsp; -with Taekyun Kim, [Wonjoon Kim][wjkim], and [Hyejin Youn][hy] - 1st round revise and resubmit decision at *Strategic Entrepreneurship Journal*.
+&nbsp; - 1st round revise and resubmit decision at *Strategic Entrepreneurship Journal*.